For years, this book Awareness: the Perils and Opportunities of Reality kept getting recommended to me.

 On Suffering

-The reason you suffer from your depression and anxieties is that you identify them.
+The reason you suffer from your depression and anxieties is that you identify with them.
 You say “I’m depressed.”
 But that is false.
 You are not depressed.
 If you want to be accurate, you might say, “I am experiencing a depression right now.”
 But you can hardly say, “I am depressed.”
 You are not your depression.

 Note that he isn’t making the claim that depression and anxieties aren’t real.
 Or that not identifying with them will make them go away.
 What he’s saying is that we suffer from our depression and anxieties because we identify with them.